simplySimple-cs16/flutter_projects/projects_readme.txt

     - DropdownButton() can be used as substitute for pickers for android.
     - WillPopScope() for handling what to do when the user press the default back button [on bottom in android] of the device
     - SQFlite plugin only deals with MAP objects.
 Both storing and retrieval of data are done in the form of MAP objects.
-    - what is Singleton Class object : a class object which can be initialized once throughout the app lifecycle. eg  : class DatabaseHelper {
+    - what is Singleton Class object and a factory class constructor: a class object which can be initialized only once throughout the app lifecycle is called singleton object. factory class constructor can return a class instance or object like a function returns a value. eg  : class DatabaseHelper {
-	            static DatabaseHelper _databaseHelper;    // Singleton DatabaseHelper
+	            static DatabaseHelper _databaseHelper;    // Singleton object

+                factory DatabaseHelper() {
+		            if (_databaseHelper == null) {
+			            _databaseHelper = DatabaseHelper._createInstance(); // This is executed only once, singleton object
 		            }
+		            return _databaseHelper;
+	            }
+            }
+    - dart named class constructor : https://www.youtube.com/watch?v=aFr7mNHadL4
+    - flutter SnackBar() for displaying quick pop up message at bottom for a short time.
+    - flutter AlertDialog() for displaying persistent message on the screen.